ANRGUSC/CIRCE/README.md

 # Introduction

-CIRCE is a runtime scheduling software tool for dispersed computing, which can deploys pipelined computations described in the form a directed acyclic graph (DAG) on multiple geographically dispersed computers (compute nodes).
+CIRCE is a runtime scheduling software tool for dispersed computing, which can deploy pipelined computations described in the form of a directed acyclic graph (DAG) on multiple geographically dispersed computers (compute nodes).

 The tool is run on a host node (also called scheduler node).
 The tool needs information about